 The Press Secretary is responsible for Congress's public-facing communications and the Congressional pages here on the IUSG website.
 The Press Secretary works with the executive-branch Office of Communications and Engagement to co-manage IUSG's social media presence.

-Parliamentarian: Tracy McKittrick, Representative of Off-Campus Housing
+Parliamentarian: Eric Cannon, Representative of Southeast Neighborhood Housing

 The Parliamentarian is Representatives' impartial resource on matters of Congressional procedure.
 The Parliamentarian is responsible for having a strong understanding of Congress's internal rules and advising Members on how to achieve their desired procedural outcomes.
 Whenever there is disagreement or dispute among Members on what the proper procedure is in a given situation, the Parliamentarian advises the Speaker on the fair and consistent application of the rules.